rolling-code/PowerShell-Scripts/README.md

 This uses PowerSploit.
 Ergo better to use in PowerShell 5.1 (just run powershell.exe -Version 5.1).
 Creates a report file for you.

+---
+**GpoAclAudit.ps1** (Rerquires PowerView!)

+Audit powerful rights over GPOs.
+Inactive accounts are shown in red.

+Use like so:
+`.\GpoAclAudit.ps1 -DomainName xxx.net`